Milk River Bath

-Milk River Bath is mineral spa in the South West corner of Clarendon Parish, Jamaica.
+Milk River Bath is a mineral spa in the South West corner of Clarendon Parish, Jamaica.
 Owned by the Government of Jamaica since its opening in 1794, it now has about 6 public baths and a hotel with about 20 bedrooms.
 It claims that its warm waters are more radioactive than some other notable spas.

 Location

 Milk River Bath is located about 2 miles South of the village of Milk River.
 The mineral spring rises at the foot of a hill side where Carpenter's Mountains meet the Vere Plains.
 The Milk River runs past the spa at a distance of about 100m on the other side of the road.
 The spa is about 12 miles South of the A2 road at Toll Gate.
 This approach road is often badly pot-holed in some places but is nevertheless passable with care in an ordinary car.